HarshithaSivalingala/Socket-Programming-OS-Project/README.md

 # Socket Programming with Multithreading

 ## Overview
 This project demonstrates a socket programming implementation where a server can communicate with multiple clients simultaneously using the concept of multithreading.
-The client program manages multiple connections to different servers, enabling concurrent communication.
+The server program manages multiple connections to different clients, enabling concurrent communication.

 A notable feature is the controlled client termination process: clients exit gracefully only when the user inputs the command `exit`.
 This ensures a clean disconnection and resource release.